inoxlang/inox/docs/language-reference.md

 ### Match

-The binary `match` operation is a bit special because the right operand is parsed as a type annotation:
+The binary **match** operation returns true if the value on the left matches the pattern on the right.
+The pattern does not require a `%` prefix.

 ```
 object = {a: 1}